 To enable meaningful change towards tackling climate change, a clear picture of the current position of the Scheme's investments and their corresponding Greenhouse Gas ('GHG') emissions is needed.
 Greenhouse gases are gases that trap heat in the atmosphere and the absolute measure of contribution to climate change is captured by total GHG emissions.
-The emissions measured are the seven gases mandated under the Kyoto Protocol, converted to and expressed as carbon dioxide equivalents (CO_2 e).
-These gases include carbon dioxide (CO_2), methane (CH_4), and nitrous oxide (N_2O).
+The emissions measured are the seven gases mandated under the Kyoto Protocol, converted to and expressed as carbon dioxide equivalents ( $CO_2 e$ ).
+These gases include carbon dioxide $(CO_2)$ , methane $(CH_4)$ , and nitrous oxide $(N_2O)$ .

-To allow meaningful targets to be set, the Trustee has calculated the following metrics for the Scheme based on data provided by the Scheme's investment managers.
+The Trustee has calculated the following metrics for the Scheme based on data provided by the Scheme's investment managers.
 The Trustee expects the quality of data to improve over time.

 - 1. Absolute Emissions Metric: the total GHG emissions related to the investments of the Scheme.
-The Trustee has reported Scope 1 and 2 emissions to ensure consistency across all asset classes.
-Scope 3 data is not currently available for all of the Scheme's mandates and the Trustee is not required to obtain Scope 3 data in the first scheme year that they are subject to TCFD requirements. - 2.
-Emissions Intensity Metric: the carbon footprint of the Scheme, which is the total GHG emissions (Scope 1 & 2) per £m invested.
+This year the Trustee has reported Scope 1, Scope 2 and Scope 3 emissions, where the data is available from the Scheme's investment managers. - 2.
+Emissions Intensity Metric: the carbon footprint of the Scheme, which is the total GHG emissions per £m invested.
 It highlights the most carbon intensive assets per £m invested. - 3.
 Portfolio Alignment Metric: the alignment of the Scheme's assets with the climate change goal of limiting the increase in global average temperature to 1.5°C above pre-industrial levels. - 4.
 Data Quality: the additional metric that the Trustee has chosen to monitor is the proportion of the portfolio for which high quality data is available.